Attention All Customers:

 All new customers will need to come into the office to complete an application to start service.
 There is a deposit, application and signature required.

-Residential Homeowners: deposit is $40
+Residential Homeowners: $40

 Non Owners Rental: $100